Austrian chancellor stepping down after strongman Kurz quits politics | Politics

 Several Austrian media have reported that Interior Minister Karl Nehammer, an enforcer of Kurz's hard line on immigration, is most likely to become party leader and chancellor when the OVP leadership meets on Friday to pick Kurz's successor.
 "I firmly believe that both positions - head of government and leader of the Austrian party with the most votes - should soon once again be held by the same person," Schallenberg said in a statement, adding that he did not want to be party leader.

 "I am therefore making my post as chancellor available as soon as the relevant course has been set within the party."
-Schallenberg is widely seen as an accidental chancellor with no power base of his own and he has been dogged by allegations that he is little more than Kurz's puppet https://www.reuters.com/world/europe/i-am-emancipated-enough-austrian-leader-says-after-kurz-tweets-him-2021-10-14 keeping the seat warm while his political master seeks to clear his own name.
+Schallenberg has been dogged by allegations that he is little more than Kurz's puppet https://www.reuters.com/world/europe/i-am-emancipated-enough-austrian-leader-says-after-kurz-tweets-him-2021-10-14 keeping the seat warm while his political master seeks to clear his own name.

 Kurz, 35, is one of 10 people suspected of varying degrees of breach of trust, corruption and bribery in a case in which prosecutors allege public funds were used to secretly commission manipulated polling that was published with a view to helping Kurz become party leader and then chancellor in 2017.
 Kurz denies wrongdoing.

-NO SAINT Kurz took his party by surprise on Thursday morning by announcing he was leaving politics, vacating both his party leader's post and his seat in parliament.
+NO SAINT Kurz took much of his party by surprise on Thursday morning by announcing he was leaving politics, vacating both his party leader's post and his seat in parliament.

 Most polls showed the OVP had a lead of at least 10 points over its nearest rival, the opposition Social Democrats, until Kurz was placed under investigation in October.
 Polls now show the two parties neck and neck.
 At the same time, a snap elections is unlikely as the latest polling suggest both the OVP and the Greens would likely lose seats.
 This parliament is due to last until autumn 2023.